kassaundra08/CV/README.md

 ### **Training Coordinator**  _(May 2020 - Feb 2021)_
 #### Keno Kozie Services - _Columbus, OH_
-  - Assisted new analysts with getting acclimated to the Help Desk Analyst role
+  - Assisted new analysts with getting acclimated to the Help Desk role
   - Trained new analysts on client systems and operations
   - Tracked progress of new-hires via Tableau and generated weekly reports with this information